macd/Varpro.jl/README.md

 # Varpro: Variable Projection for Nonlinear Least Squares Problems

 NB: This is a work in progress...
+Currently only running in 0.7+

 Model fitting is often approached as an optimization problem where the sum of the model errors are minimized by optimizing the model